Ceelog/phpdoc-en/src/arrayaccess/offsetset.md

 > sub-dimension or sub-property or assigning the array dimension by
 > reference to another variable).
 Instead, <span
 > class="function">ArrayAccess::offsetGet</span> is called.
 The
-> operation will only be successful if that method returns by reference,
+> operation will only be successful if that method returns by reference.
-> which is only possible since PHP 5.3.4.